ballerina-platform/module-ballerinax-postgresql/README.md

     }
 };
 ```

 #### Connection pool handling

-All database libraries share the same connection pooling concept and there are three possible scenarios for
+All database modules share the same connection pooling concept and there are three possible scenarios for
 connection pool handling.
 For its properties and possible values, see the [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

+>**Tip**: Connection pooling is used to optimize opening and closing connections to the database.
+However, the pool comes with an overhead.
+It is best to configure the connection pool properties as per the application need to get the best performance.

 1. Global, shareable, default connection pool